 F1b Aussiedoodles are made by breeding an Aussiedoodle with a purebred Poodle.
 This makes them 75% Poodle and more likely to be non-shedding and hypoallergenic.
 In other words, most F1b Aussiedoodles you’ll come across will have low-shedding coats.

 Do F1 Aussiedoodles shed?

 F1 Aussiedoodles are first-generation Aussiedoodles.
-In other words, they are the offsprings of mating a purebred Australian Shepherd with a purebred Poodle.
+In other words, they are the offsprings of partnering a purebred Australian Shepherd with a purebred Poodle.
 These pups are a 50-50 mix of Australian Shepherds and Poodles, meaning there’s a high chance of getting an Aussiedoodles that sheds more.
 Regardless, F1 Aussiedoodles do shed.

 You may be interested in: F1B Cavapoo – Complete Guide

 Yes, Aussiedoodle puppies do shed.
 Aussiedoodle puppies have the same low-shedding coats as adult Aussiedoodle.
 After the six-month mark, puppies shed excessively for a while.
 This high-shedding phase continues while the pup transitions from puppy coat to adult coat.

 All the puppy fur falls off on its own by the time your Aussiedoodle puppy is an adult.

 Yes, Aussiedoodles shed their puppy coat when they’re old enough.
 A puppy coat is what puppies wear from birth to about 4 to 6 months.
 After that, the puppy coat sheds, and the doodle grows the coat he will have for the rest of his life.

 While the puppy coat shedding is noticeable in other breeds, Aussiedoodles do so subtly.
 This means they don’t leave hairballs all over your house when transitioning into their adult coat.
 The only prominent indication of them shedding their puppy coat will be the extra fur when you brush them.